Financial leasing

 Find out which credit facility suits you best for business equipment: compare financing for business equipment

-• If you want, you can buy the goods at the end of the lease for the residual value specified in the contract (4% as standard for leasing).
+- If you want, you can buy the goods at the end of the lease for the residual value specified in the contract (4% as standard for leasing, but can be changed).

 “Our fleet is made up of some 20 vehicles.
 We’ve gone for KBCs leasing solution for many years now.
 What’s more, the online app – in my opinion – is the best on the market.